If you have taken your business online, you’ll have noticed that there are a whole host of advertising terms to know.

 Struggling to differentiate your CTR from your CPA?
 Getting mixed up with KPI and ROI?
 Worry not.
 You’re not the first and certainly won’t be the last.

-Adzooma is on hand to explain some common advertising terms, as well as clear up some of the more complicated industry language.
+Adzooma is on hand to explain some common online advertising terms, as well as clear up some of the more complicated industry terminology.

 Ready?
 Good.
 Let’s do this!

 A/B Testing – Also known as “split testing”, this involves analysing the performance of two different landing pages to see which converts better.
 Changes between them are often subtle, like different CTAs or page design elements like colours or slight copy variations.

 Ad Copy – if content truly is king, then the importance of your ad copy cannot be understated.
 The writing you use in your ad is one of the first things that a potential new customer will see.

 Ad Extensions – Features on Google Ads that provide extra forms of information on an ad such as links to other landing pages, contact details, and shop ratings.
 Because ad extensions take up more space on the SERPs, they result in higher CTRs compared to ads without extensions.

 Ad Groups – A collection of one or more ads with the same target, containing a set of related keywords, often grouped by a single theme.

 Ad Rank – A value that determines your ad position based on your bid amount and Quality Score.

 Ad Serving – Via an ad-management system, ad serving is the delivery of online ads to a consumer’s computer.
 This is a system that allows different ads to be viewed by different audiences simultaneously as well as across multiple sites.

 API – Standing for application programming interface, an API is a set of functions and instructions for developers to create applications.
 Ad publishers like Google Ads and Microsoft Ads have a variety of APIs to help with bidding, reporting, and data management.